 * Left-handed Amino Acids: Scientists have been surprised to find primarily left-handed (i.e., unracemized) amino acids in specimens allegedly hundreds of millions of years old.
 Once an organism dies, its amino acids begin to return to their inanimate, 50/50 ratio of right- and left-handedness.
 Duane Gish, highly qualified to address the topic, points out that factors affecting a specimen, including variation in temperature and especially pH (acidity vs. alkalinity), can dramatically speed up the rate of racemization.
 Merely giving the old-age assumption the benefit of the doubt, however, by assuming the lowest reasonable alkalinity and temperatures for the life of the specimen, retains amino acid racemization as a powerful tool for falsifying million and billion year dates, especially when combined with extant soft tissue and plentiful radiocarbon.
 See more at RSR's List of Dinosaur Soft Tissue Papers.

 Today’s Resources: Get the Spike Psarris DVD What You Aren't Being Told About Astronomy and Vol. II, Our Created Stars and Galaxies!
 Have you browsed through our Science Department in the KGOV Store?
 Check out especially Walt Brown’s In the Beginning and Bob’s interviews with this great scientist in Walt Brown Week!
 You also might enjoy Bob Enyart’s Age of the Earth Debate against a well-known geophysicist and a University of Colorado mathematician who are members of the Denver chapter of Reasons to Believe.
-And Bob strongly recommends that you subscribe to CMI’s tremendous Creation magazine!
+And Bob and Fred Williams ask you to consider subscribing to one of the monthly resources listed at our store to both encourage you and help Real Science Radio continue to broadcast and reach more people with the truth about our Creator God!

 * Debate Announcement: Bob has just posted the final round conclusion to our RSR debate with anti-creationist AronRa on the British atheist website, League of Reason.
 For links to the on-air and written debates, round by round, see kgov.com/AronRa.
 And click here for Bob's final round post!